awslabs/aws-sdk-swift/reference/0.x/AWSSSMContacts/SsmContactsClientProtocol.md

 func createContactChannel(input: CreateContactChannelInput, completion: @escaping (ClientRuntime.SdkResult<CreateContactChannelOutputResponse, CreateContactChannelOutputError>) -> Void)
 ```

-### deactivateContactChannel(input:​completion:​)
+### deactivateContactChannel(input:completion:)

-To no longer receive Incident Manager engagements to a contact channel, you can deactivate
+To no longer receive Incident Manager engagements to a contact channel, you can deactivate the channel.
-the channel.

 ``` swift
 func deactivateContactChannel(input: DeactivateContactChannelInput, completion: @escaping (ClientRuntime.SdkResult<DeactivateContactChannelOutputResponse, DeactivateContactChannelOutputError>) -> Void)
 ```

-### deleteContact(input:​completion:​)
+### deleteContact(input:completion:)

 To remove a contact from Incident Manager, you can delete the contact.
-Deleting a contact
-removes them from all escalation plans and related response plans.
-Deleting an escalation
-plan removes it from all related response plans.
-You will have to recreate the contact and
-its contact channels before you can use it again.
+Deleting a contact removes them from all escalation plans and related response plans.
+Deleting an escalation plan removes it from all related response plans.
+You will have to recreate the contact and its contact channels before you can use it again.

 ``` swift
 func deleteContact(input: DeleteContactInput, completion: @escaping (ClientRuntime.SdkResult<DeleteContactOutputResponse, DeleteContactOutputError>) -> Void)
 ```

-### deleteContactChannel(input:​completion:​)
+### deleteContactChannel(input:completion:)

-To no longer receive engagements on a contact channel, you can delete the channel from a
+To no longer receive engagements on a contact channel, you can delete the channel from a contact.
-contact.
 Deleting the contact channel removes it from the contact's engagement plan.
-If you
-delete the only contact channel for a contact, you won't be able to engage that contact
-during an incident.
+If you delete the only contact channel for a contact, you won't be able to engage that contact during an incident.

 ``` swift
 func deleteContactChannel(input: DeleteContactChannelInput, completion: @escaping (ClientRuntime.SdkResult<DeleteContactChannelOutputResponse, DeleteContactChannelOutputError>) -> Void)
 ```

-### describeEngagement(input:​completion:​)
+### describeEngagement(input:completion:)

 Incident Manager uses engagements to engage contacts and escalation plans during an incident.
 Use this command to describe the engagement that occurred during an incident.

 ``` swift
 func describeEngagement(input: DescribeEngagementInput, completion: @escaping (ClientRuntime.SdkResult<DescribeEngagementOutputResponse, DescribeEngagementOutputError>) -> Void)
 ```

-### describePage(input:​completion:​)
+### describePage(input:completion:)

 Lists details of the engagement to a contact channel.